We often hear stories of the people who was able to retire in their 30s and are so envious of their situation.

 At the end of 15 years, he would have accumulate a portfolio wealth of $1.1 mil.
-Note that an assumption here is that he would have to build wealth rather wisely.

-He funded nearly $45,000 of his first year $56,000 salary.
+He funded nearly $45,000 of his first year $56,000 salary (look under Wealth Funding Total).
 At the end of the 15 years, his wealth funding only increase by $5,000 more.

 3% looks conservative, but if you want the amount to conservatively last through a volatile stock market cycle, you would want a lower withdrawal rate.

-Young enough to choose how life goes
+40 Years old is young enough to choose how life goes

 What this means is that at 40, this guy is young enough to make a profession decision that will more likely satisfy him.